- Home

 - Homebuyer Education

 As of July 29, 2019, all applicants for APCHA ownership properties will be required to take an APCHA-approved Homebuyer education course and will need to provide a certificate of completion with their qualification packet.
-Households who need to re-qualify will also need to complete a Homebuyer Education Course if they had not previously and regardless of whether they currently own.
-Bids will not be accepted if your packet has been expired and you haven’t taken the class yet.
-Most classes are 4-5 hours long.
+Households who need to re-qualify will also need to complete a Homebuyer Education Course if they had not previously taken a course, and regardless of whether they currently own.
+Bids will not be accepted if your packet has been expired and you haven't taken the class yet.
+Most classes are 4 to 5 hours long.

 Many lenders also require their buyers to take a HUD-approved course as part of their lending approval.
 Therefore, check with your lender first, to learn what courses may be required.